-Designed by acclaimed course architect, John Ball, the course has been a fixture in South Tacoma for nearly 100 years.
+Designed by acclaimed course architect, John Ball, the course has been a fixture in South Tacoma for over 100 years.
 Families seeking to enjoy the game together may “Play it Forward” by choosing one of five different tee box and yardage options.

 View Championship 18 Scorecard & Hole Layout